ebiggers/libdeflate/README.md

 omit library features or to customize the directories into which `make install` installs files.
 See the Makefile for details.

+## For macOS

+Prebuilt macOS binaries can be installed with [Homebrew](https://brew.sh):

+    brew install libdeflate

+But if you need to build the binaries yourself, see the section for UNIX above.

 ## For Windows

 Prebuilt Windows binaries can be downloaded from